 The effects of visible signs of aging among healthy women were examined in this study.
-Twenty-six women experiencing both natural and photo-aging in the face were given BioCell Collagen™ (1 g/day) for twelve weeks.
-BioCell Collagen™ was well tolerated and demonstrated multi-layered mechanisms which included:
+Twenty-six women experiencing both natural and photo-aging in the face were given BioCell Collagen (1 g/day) for twelve weeks.
+BioCell Collagen was well tolerated and demonstrated multi-layered mechanisms which included:

 The majority of the study participants experienced improved skin texture as well as enhanced moisture and reduced dryness/scaling in their face.
 The study outcome was published in The Clinical Interventions in Aging (2012).

-The safety and efficacy of BioCell Collagen™ in promoting joint comfort and mobility of the hips and/or knees was investigated.
+The safety and efficacy of BioCell Collagen in promoting joint comfort and mobility of the hips and/or knees were investigated.
 In this study, 80 people were given BioCell Collagen™ (2 g/day) or a placebo for 70 days.
 BioCell Collagen was well tolerated and, as compared to the placebo, significantly promoted joint comfort and mobility, confirming the safety and efficacy shown in an earlier clinical trial.
 The outcome of this study was published in the Journal of Agricultural and Food Chemistry (2012).

-These results corroborated the results of an earlier double-blind placebo controlled trial tested on sixteen people.
+These results corroborated the results of an earlier double-blind placebo-controlled trial tested on sixteen people.
 As compared to the placebo, BioCell Collagen™ significantly promoted joint comfort by as much as 40% at the conclusion of the study.
 The study details were presented in 2004 at the international conference of Experimental Biology in Washington D.C.

 Conclusion: BioCell Collagen promotes joint comfort and mobility.